 Who can give you more love and support during the transition than YOU?
 I have seen many examples of women who successfully ditched the dye with almost no support from their surroundings.
 How did they do that?

-This journey makes you stronger no matter how you choose for the transition.
-Three months of my grow-out time gave me an insight into my inner strength.
-I found myself courageous to face difficult situations.
+This journey makes you stronger, no matter how you choose the transition.
+Three months of my grow-out time gave me insight into my inner strength.
+I found myself courageous enough to face difficult situations.

-Her looks and hair are the prominent features of external beauty for a woman.
+A woman’s looks and hair are the most prominent features of external beauty.
 Compromising this fact can only be tough.
 And here, the battle begins to accept yourself and concentrate on your inner beauty.

 As…